Allyn Condon: Athletics

 Condon has been coached by his father Morris Condon since the age of 10 years.
-He showed a talent for athletics at an early age when he won two gold medals at the European Youth Olympics in Brussels in 1991 at the age of 16 and then was part of the winning 4 x 400 metres relay team at the European Junior Championships in the same year.
+He showed a talent for athletics at an early age when he won two gold medals at the European Youth Olympics in Brussels in 1991 at the age of 16 and then was part of the winning 4 × 400 metres relay team at the European Junior Championships in the same year.

-In 1992 he ran first leg in the 4 x 100 metres relay team that took gold at the World Junior Championships in South Korea, breaking the European junior record in the process.
-He became one of the youngest sportsmen ever to be selected to compete for Great Britain at the World Cup in Cuba were at the age of 18 he won a bronze medal, his first as a senior athlete.
+In 1992 he ran first leg in the 4 × 100 metres relay team that took gold at the World Junior Championships in South Korea, breaking the European junior record in the process.
+He became one of the youngest sportsmen ever to be selected to compete for Great Britain at the World Cup in Cuba, where at the age of 18 he won a bronze medal, his first as a senior athlete.

 He was the 200 metres bronze medalist at the 1998 European Athletics Indoor Championships and won 4 × 100 m relay gold medals at the 1998 European Cup and 1998 IAAF World Cup and 1998 European Athletics Championships.
 Also in 1998 he represented England in the 200 metres event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

-The following year he won a 4 × 100 m relay bronze at the 1999 IAAF World Indoor Championships and outdoors won the a silver medal in the event at the 1999 World Championships in Athletics.
-At that competition he also ran first leg in the 4 × 400 m relay team that broke the British indoor record and won a bronze medal.
+The following year he won AAA indoor gold and a 4 × 400 m relay bronze at the 1999 IAAF World Indoor Championships.
+At that competition he ran first leg in the team that broke the British indoor record and won a bronze medal.
 He still holds the British record and is still ranked 5th on the UK all time 200 m indoor rankings.
+At the outdoor World Championships, he won a silver medal in the event at the 1999 World Championships in Athletics.

-In 2000 he was selected for his first Olympic Games in Sydney where he competed as part of the 4 × 100 m relay team.
+In 2000 he was selected for his first Olympic Games in Sydney, where he competed as part of the 4 × 100 m relay team.
 In August 2001 after competing for Sale Harriers Manchester in a league competition, Allyn collapsed and was later rushed into hospital with renal failure and endocarditis.
 After spending six weeks in hospital, doctors told Allyn that his athletics career was over.

 After a short time out of the sport, he got back to full fitness and in August became the 2002 Commonwealth Games gold medalist in Manchester in the 4 × 100 m relay.
 Condon flew out to Munich as part of the Great Britain Team for the 2002 European Athletics Championships, but after a dispute with the team management over selection returned home before the event had taken place.

+In 2003 he was a finalist in the 200 m at the ((World Indoor Athletics Championships | 2003)) but was unfortunately disqualified after getting two false starts.
+He refused to leave the track despite the disqualification, holding the event up for a period of around 10 - 15 minutes.
+After huge support from the home nation crowd, he was allowed to run under protest, but was later disqualified anyway.